 Let me know in comments-

-- If you know of a cool bar that should be on Best bars in Hanoi list.
+- If you know of other cool bars that should be on this list of best bars in Hanoi

 - Don’t miss the 10 must see instagrammable cafes in Hanoi

-- The 10 best restaurants in Vientiane is here.
+- The 10 best restaurants in Vientiane are here.